ms2008/poemoon/README.md

 ## License

-It is licensed under the MIT open source license, please see the [LICENSE.md] file for more information.
+It is licensed under the MIT open source license, please see the [LICENSE](LICENSE) file for more information.

 ## Thanks...

 panjunwen wrote a nicer version by python.
-I forked it here [fuzzy_test.py](./fuzzy_test.py), [check it out!](https://github.com/panjunwen/Dr.COM-login).
+I forked it here [fuzzy_test.py](extern/fuzzy_test.py), [check it out!](https://github.com/panjunwen/Dr.COM-login).